-Since the work of Shiller (1981) and LeRoy and Porter (1981), it has been recognized that the volatility of stock prices in the data is much higher than standard RE asset pricing models suggest, given the available evidence on the volatility of dividends.
-Figure 1 shows the evolution of the price-dividend (PD) ratio in the United States, where the PD ratio is defined as the ratio of stock prices over quarterly dividend payments.
-The PD ratio displays very large fluctuations around its sample mean (the bold horizontal line in the graph): in the year 1932, the quarterly PD ratio takes on values below 30, whereas in the year 2000, values are close to 350.
+Since the work of Shiller (1981) and LeRoy and Porter (1981), it has been recognized that the volatility of stock prices in the data is much higher than standard RE asset pricing models suggest, given available evidence on the volatility of dividends.
+Figure 1 plots the evolution of the PD ratio, defined as the ratio of stock prices over quarterly dividend payments, in the United States.
+The PD ratio displays very large fluctuations around its sample mean (the bold horizontal line in the graph): in 1932, the quarterly PD ratio takes values below 30, whereas, in 2000, values are close to 350.
 The standard deviation of the PD ratio (σ{PD}) is approximately one-half of its sample mean (E{PD}).
-We report this feature of the data as Fact 1 in Table I.
+We report this feature of the data as fact 1 in Table I.